-Result: The Trusted CA Certificates page displays a list of the certificates currently available in PingCentral.
+The Trusted CA Certificates page displays a list of the certificates currently available in PingCentral.

 - 3. Click Add Certificate. - 4.
 In the Add Certificate window, in the Alias field, enter a unique name for the certificate. - 5.
 Click Choose File, select the certificate, and click Add to upload it.

-Result: The certificate displays in the list of trusted CA certificates. - 6.
-Click the Expand icon for the certificate to view details.
+The certificate displays in the list of trusted CA certificates.